stibbons1990/hex/docs/projects/self-hosting.md

 [Hub & Spoke model, with multiple Hosts](https://github.com/AnalogJ/scrutiny?tab=readme-ov-file#hubspoke-deployment).
 The *Hub* host needs to run all 3 images, as illustrated in the example [`docker-compose.yml`](https://github.com/AnalogJ/scrutiny/blob/master/docker/example.hubspoke.docker-compose.yml).

-#### Taiga

-[Taiga](https://taiga.io/) *free and open-source project management tool* could be useful keep track of projects, tasks and their depedencies, although it is not yet clear whether a Kanban dashboard is what would help organizing hobby projects.

 #### TP-Link Omada Controller